 - It is EXTREMELY easy to manage after the creation.

-The only reasons I ever steer clients away from Squarespace are:
+Th reasons I steer clients away from Squarespace are:

 - If they want a more advanced look that entails coding and a lot of modifications between mobile and desktop layouts.
 For this type of client, I use a platform called Showit.
-However, I don’t recommend Showit for people to DIY as it is more complex and has a lot more moving pieces than Squarespace.
+However, I don’t recommend Showit for people to DIY as it has a lot more moving pieces than Squarespace.

 If you have specific questions related to these platforms, drop a comment below or email me at email@example.com and I would be happy to answer your questions.